mefengl/what-i-read/README.md

 https://dreamsongs.com/WIB.html , This is how JavaScript succeeds and also how it seems to fail

-https://www.informit.com/articles/article.aspx , I choose to learn
+https://www.informit.com/articles/article.aspx , I choose to learn this